 Several mathematical operators derived from Greek characters have been given separate encodings since they are used differently than the corresponding letters.
 These operators may occasionally occur in context with Greek-letter variables.
 They include U+2206 Δ INCREMENT, U+220F \prod N-ARY PRODUCT, and U+2211 \sum N-ARY SUMMATION.
 The latter two are large operators that take limits.

-Some typographical aspects of operators are discussed in Sec.
-2.2.
+Some typographical aspects of operators are discussed in Section 3.2 "Classification by Typographical Behavior".
 For example, the n-ary operators are distinguished from letter variables by their larger size and the fact that they take limit expressions.